uvarc/rc-learning/content/notes/matlab-parallel-programming/matlab-parallel-programming_2.md

 ---

-{{< figure src=/notes/matlab-parallel-programming/img/image_copy_copy_copy.png >}}
+{{< figure src=/notes/matlab-parallel-programming/img/matlab-toolboxes.png >}}

 ---

 If you want a bit more control, then Parallel Computing Toolbox adds some parallel keywords into the MATLAB language.
 An example of this is Parfor or batch commands.

-## Explicit Parallelism: Independent Tasks or IterationsSimple programming constructs: parfor
+## Explicit Parallelism: Independent Tasks or Iterations

+*Simple programming constructs: parfor*

 Examples of this include parameter sweeps, and Monte Carlo simulations.
 There are no dependencies or communications between tasks.

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new16.png >}}
+{{< figure src=/notes/matlab-parallel-programming/img/explicit-parallelism-diagram.png >}}

 ---